jwan0714/PFR-MicroPortal-Documentation/usage.md

 ```bash
 module load conda
 ```
-For new user to create a new environment, using command
+For new user to create a new environment, using the command:
 ```bash
 conda create --name hraxxx python=3
 ```